KonstantinSimeonov/dmoj-tasks/problems/easy/03arrays/13yesterday/README.md

 Gancho works in a factory.
-He is a diligent worker and he always finish his tasks on time.
+He is a diligent worker and he always finishes his tasks on time.
 On the other side Gancho is a football fan and goes regularly on the matches of his favorite team which is Simitli.
 Just sayin', continue to the task below.
 By a provided date **(year, month, day)**, calculate the day before.

 # Input